Rach-BusDev/Automating-Financial-Management-with-Excel/README.md

 ---

 ## 📷 Dashboard
-A clean and simplified dashboard to quickly results and fianancial trends.
+A clean and simplified dashboard to quickly see results and fianancial trends.

 `![Dashboard](./dashborad-preview.png.png)`